jrnold/qss-tidy/docs/causality.md

 #> 1    0.0645
 ```

-You can combine the `filter()` and `select()` functions with multiple conditions.
-For example, keep call and first name variables for female individuals with stereotypically black names:
+To keep call and first name variables and those with black-sounding first names:

 ```r
 resumeBf <-